joshmarinacci/node-pureimage-cache/README.md

 # node-pureimage-cache
-Image Thumbnail cache built on Node PureImage
+Image Thumbnail cache built on [PureImage](https://github.com/joshmarinacci/node-pureimage).

-Create a new cache with
+It scales down images
+Typically it would be used inside of a web-server application.
+Create an instance of the

 ``` javascript